scaffold-eth/se-2-challenges/README.md

 > 🐃 Want to see your new NFTs on Opensea?
 Head to [Testnets Opensea](https://testnets.opensea.io/)

-> 🎫 Make sure you have minted some NFTs on your Surge page, then connect to Opensea using that same wallet.
+> 🎫 Make sure you have minted some NFTs on your Vercel page, then connect to Opensea using that same wallet.

 ![image](https://github.com/scaffold-eth/se-2-challenges/assets/80153681/c752b365-b801-4a02-ba2e-62e0270b3795)

 > You can see your collection of shiny new NFTs on a testnet!

-(It can take a while before they show up, but here is an example:) https://testnets.opensea.io/assets/0xc2839329166d3d004aaedb94dde4173651babccf/1
+(It can take a while before they show up, but here is an example:) https://testnets.opensea.io/assets/sepolia/0x17ed03686653917efa2194a5252c5f0a4f3dc49c/2

 ---